iWriteGigs

 B each element has specific levels or ranks with respect to one another.

-D there is one absolute bottom.
+D there is one absolute top.

-E there is one absolute top.
+E there is no cortical involvement.